weldlabucsb/DataAnalysis/readme.md

         'yLim',options.yLim,...
         'xLim',options.xLim);
 ```

-    - legendvars is a cell array of variable names whose names should be included in the legend title, and whose values should be associated with each entry in the legend.
-Example: legendvars = {'VVA1064_Er','VVA915_Er'} produces a legend where each entry is labeled by the 1064 depth and 915 depth.
-        - Leave the LegendLabels and LegendTitle options unspecified to automatically generate the legends this way.
-If you specify them as options to setupPlot, you will respectively override the automatic generation of the legend labels/title.

 - avgRepeats averages the repeats in the provided RunData for each value of the specified varied cicero variable.
 Can average repeats over multiple RunDatas if provided as a cell array of RunDatas.
 Currently outputs averaged summedODy, varied_variable_values, and yWidths (SD of gaussian fit), but will later be extended to output the repeat-averaged specified cicero variable name.